philipnrmn/dcos-fluent-bit-demo/README.md

 ansible-playbook -i inventory send-to-elastic.yaml
 ```

-Open your browser to https://<cluster-ip>/service/kibana/app/kibana (note that the UI link is currently not working).
+## Next steps

-Add an index to `logstash-`.
-Metrics should begin arriving immediately.
+Open your browser to https://your-cluster-ip/service/kibana/app/kibana (note that the UI link is currently not working).